Create configuration baselines in Configuration Manager

 (Introduced in version 1910)

 Starting in version 1910, you can add evaluation of custom configuration baselines as a compliance policy assessment rule.
 When you create or edit a configuration baseline, you have an option to Evaluate this baseline as part of compliance policy assessment.
 When adding or editing a compliance policy rule, you have a condition called Include configured baselines in compliance policy assessment.
 For co-managed devices, and when you configure Intune to take Configuration Manager compliance assessment results as part of the overall compliance status, this information is sent to Azure AD.
 You can then use it for conditional access to your Office 365 resources.
+For more information, see Conditional access with co-management.

 To include custom configuration baselines as part of compliance policy assessment, do the following: